Spoiler alert! … there might not be any one specific best diet for heart health.

 - Adapt the eating pattern to fit your life – Changing your eating to take care of your heart shouldn’t feel like a punishment.
 There can be ways to enjoy the food you eat and still do good things for your body.
 Working with a health professional who understands the many roles that food plays in our lives is a good start.
 This ties in with consistency.
 As I mentioned in the beginning, you can really want to follow the best diet for heart health … but it’s only going to make a difference in your cholesterol levels or blood pressure if it’s something you can actually do.

 - Get organized – As I said most people know what to eat.
 But if you’re not organized about your plan, it’s so easy to let those less healthful choices slip in.
 And here is again where we tie back to consistency!
-If you need some help with this, here’s a FREE Meal-planning Starter Kit you can download and use to get organized!
+If you need some help with this, here’s a Complete Guide to Meal-Planning you can download and use to get organized!

 Other heart health factors to consider